The Traits Necessary to be a University President

 This is not to say that any of the lists provided are wrong.
 Instead, it is just my contention that a comprehensive job without an in-depth description of requirements can be dangerous.
-With so much on the line, a university must have a detailed expectation of the person in that position.
+With so much on the line, a university must have a detailed list of expectations of the person in that position.

-It is quite possible that some valuable traits and behaviors have been missed in this analysis.
+Some valuable traits and behaviors may have been missed in this analysis.
 Are additional traits and behaviors necessary?
 Would a university be able to effectively quantify some of the more general characteristics and behaviors that could be added?

 Did you enjoy this article?
 You might also like “The Difficulty of Change and How to Overcome It.”

 Admin.
 (2017, February 21).
 4 Leadership Characteristics of Successful College Presidents.
 Retrieved from https://thechangeleader.com/4-leadership-characteristics-of-successful-college-presidents/.

 Duesterhaus, A. P. (n.d.).
 College Presidency and University – Characteristics, Career Path, Roles and Responsibilities.
 Retrieved from https://education.stateuniversity.com/pages/2331/Presidency-College-University.html.

 EAB.
 (2016, October 21).
 The 3 traits that make a successful college president: EAB Daily Briefing.
 Retrieved from https://eab.com/insights/daily-briefing/workplace/the-3-traits-that-make-a-successful-college-president/.